wikteee12/wikteee12/README.md

 # Hi there, I'm Wiktor! 👋

-### 🎯 Looking for an Internship in IT, R&D or Embedded Systems
+### 🎯 Looking for an Internship in IT, R&D

-I am an ambitious and motivated AGH student combining knowledge in programming, electronics, and networking with practical engineering skills.
+I am an ambitious and motivated **Electronics & Telecommunications student at AGH University**.
+My profile combines software development, hardware engineering, and network configuration.
+I am looking to apply my technical skills in a professional environment.
 I am open to new opportunities and currently seeking an internship in IT or R&D.

 ---